The Grave Error of Christianity: the Trinity Doctrine Part 2

 From reading through this lengthy passage, we find the end result of Abraham’s faith.
 It had nothing to do with obeying by the works of the Law, but obedience in his works of faith before God.

 By FAITH Abraham OBEYED when he was called to go out to a place that he was to receive as an inheritance.
 And he went out, not knowing where he was going.
 By FAITH he went to live in the land of promise, as in a foreign land, living in tents with Isaac and Jacob, heirs with him of the same promise.
 For he was looking forward to the city that has foundations, whose designer and builder is God. – Hebrews 11:8-10

 The Righteousness that comes by Faith

 Righteousness that comes by faith comes from being obedient to God.
-When we repent and choose to follow Yahshua (Jesus Christ), his righteousness is “imputed" to us with the genuine intention to walk in obedience to his ways.
+When we repent and choose to follow Christ, his righteousness is 'imputed' to us with the genuine intention to walk in obedience to his ways.
 Right here is where Trinitarian doctrine stops.
-In their lip service doctrine, they remain in “imputation” through the “blood,” but never press onwards and forwards into righteousness claiming victory that comes by walking in FAITH, just as Yahshua (Jesus) did.
+In their lip service doctrine, they remain in 'imputation' through the blood, but never press onwards and forwards into righteousness claiming victory that comes by walking in faith, just as Christ did.